 Starting a new life in a new home is exciting but let’s face it, moving is a pain.
 Even if you hire a comprehensive service, you still face weeks of turmoil and disruption.
-There’s not much you can do to make it a joy but there’s lots you can do to make it easier.
+While there's not much you can do to make it a joy, here's what you can do to make it easier.

 - The distance and weather conditions.